 The Teddy Bear Hospital is back in 2022!
-To find out all about this useful and endearing awareness campaign, read this article!
+To find out everything you need to know about this useful and endearing awareness campaign, read this article!

-LMontpellier's health students join forces for a sensitive operation
+LHealth students in Montpellier join forces for a meaningful initiative

-As they have every year since 2002, our students in medicine, midwifery and speech therapy (via the corpos ACM, AMESF and Dislalie), have joined forces with students from the pharmacy, dental, physiotherapy and occupational therapy streams to organize an event that is as unique in its gentleness as it is in its usefulness: the Teddy Bear Hospital.
+As every year since 2002, our students in the fields of medicine, midwifery, and speech therapy (via the ACM student associations) ACM, AMESF and Dislalie) are joining forces with students from pharmacy, dentistry, physiotherapy, and occupational therapy programs to organize an event that is as unique in its gentleness as it is in its usefulness: the Teddy Bear Hospital.

 The concept?
-Health students welcome kindergarten children from underprivileged neighborhoods to introduce them to the world of hospitals and health examinations in a playful setting: their cuddly toys will be the patients for the day!
+Healthcare students welcome preschoolers from disadvantaged neighborhoods to introduce them to the hospital environment and health checkups through a fun activity: their stuffed animals become patients for a day!

-Taking place this year from March 28 to April 1, the operation will feature a mini care trail for the children's stuffed animals, spread across 12 kindergarten classes.
-A veritable "mini-hospital"!
+The event, which will take place this year from March 28 to April 1, will feature a mini healthcare center for children's stuffed animals, spread across 12 kindergarten classes.
+A real "mini-hospital"!

-The program included no fewer than 15 multidisciplinary care stands!
-To prepare for mediation with children, the students manning the stands have received special training from a child psychiatrist from the Montpellier University Hospital.
+The program includes no fewer than 15 multidisciplinary healthcare stands!
+To prepare for mediation with children, the students running the stands received special training from a child psychiatrist at Montpellier University Hospital.

-Stands set up by medical students (ACM)
+Stands run by medical students (ACM)

-• Pneumology - Cardiology
+• Pulmonology – Cardiology

 • Radiology